Cre4T3Tiv3/gitvoyant/USER_GUIDE.md

 ## Contributing

 GitVoyant is open source and welcomes contributions!
-See the main repository for contribution guidelines, development setup, and coding standards.
+From AI agent enhancements to temporal intelligence research, there are many ways to contribute to the future of code analysis.

+📋 **[Complete Contributing Guide →](CONTRIBUTING.md)** - Comprehensive guidelines, research areas, and development standards

 ### Quick Contribution Setup
 ```bash